MysteryMachine/jobim/README.md

 As a development tip, if you are doing any complex state work, and you need to see the current state of the slideshow, check the `jobim.core/show-state` atom.

+## Upcoming Work

+* Improve CSS styles to improve responsiveness.
+* Add some optional URL parsing to allow users to link directly to a slide.
+* Add support for phone gestures, and the up and down buttons.

 ## License